arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 #### `spec.download.credentialsSecretName: string`

-Name of the secrets used while accessing repositoru
+Name of the secrets used while accessing repository

+# TODO: Point to the credential structure

 Required: false